gosub-com/Zurfur/README.md

 ## Namespace/using

-Unlike in C#, functions and variables may be at the namespace level, but they must be static, const, or extension methods.
-Because of this, there is no need for a static class as a namespace will accomplish the same thing.
-TBD: Do we want to use the keyword module instead?
-We'll use namespace for now since namespaces don't imply an opaque unit and can be stiched together from files located anywhere.

-`using Zurur.Math` would dump the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
+Similar to C# namespaces, but a little more like modules since static functions, variables, constants, and extension methods may be declared at the namespace level.  `using Zurur.Math` imports the intrinsic math functions, `Cos`, `Sin`, etc. into the global symbol table.
 If you want to froce them to be prefixed with `Math.`, it can be done with `using Math=Zurfur.Math`.

+TBD: Do we want to use the keyword `module` and `import` instead?
+We'll keep `namespace` for now since a module may contain different namespaces.

+## Classes

+A class is a heap only object, pretty much the same as in C#.
+Field definitions are `field` followed by `type`, just like in go lang:

+    pub class Example
+    {
+	    pub F1 string                             // F1 is a string initialized to ""
+	    pub F2 Array<int>;                        // F2 is an array of int, Initialized to null
+	    pub F3 List<string>({"Hello", "World"})   // F3 is an initialized list
+	    pub F4 Map<string,int>({{"A",1},{"B",2}}) // F4 is an initialized map
+	    pub func Func1(a int) float => F1 + a + " hi"  // Func1 is a member function
+    }

+Extension methods are defined outside the class and may be placed directly in the namespace.
+An extension method of `example` looks like this:

+    pub func Example::MyExtension() => Func1(10)

+TBD: Use `fn` instead of `func`?

-## Casting
+## Cast

 Casting is used much less than in C# because a cast is not used to covert struct types.
 A cast such as `(int)myFloat` should be written as